Razerpoa/tovideoencoder/README.md

 python .\main.py decode groceries.mkv my_groceries.txt
 ```
 # LICENSE
-This piece of 0's and 1's is using the MIT License
+This piece of 0's and 1's is licensed under the MIT License